damico/greenwich-experiment/README.md

 ## GPS receivers communication
-The Ublox modules talks with BeagleBone Black using UARTs.
+The Ublox modules talks with BeagleBone Black (BBB) using UARTs.
 In this project the UARTs used are:
  - UART1 (Pins P9_26 RX and	P9_24 TX)	/dev/ttyO1
  - UART4 (Pins P9_11 RX and	P9_13 TX)	/dev/ttyO4